iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.md.covid19.exposurenotifications___minted14004/report.md

 > Doesn't seem accurate.
 I work in a hospital with 40+ covid positive patients everyday but the app always tells me I havent been near anyone with covid....<br> :date: __2020-11-23 20:45:16__

 > It is asking for an access code from my test.
 I DON'T HAVE ONE!
 Where is this code!?
 So frustrating 😫<br> :date: __2020-11-23 12:16:49__

-> App not turn on.
-Sends an error message each time.
-I've installed an uninstalled three times with no success.
-Google Pixel 3 XL running newest version of Android.
-Please fix the bugs.<br> :date: __2020-11-19 00:12:48__

-> Doesn't Work installed try to turn on says something went wrong.
-Un installed re installed.
-Same thing.
-Doesn't Work<br> :date: __2020-11-18 21:44:56__

-> If you are old and sick stay in the house.
-Everyone else, stop worrying about the Chinese sniffles 🥢🇨🇳👲🐉🏮🈲️.
-Lockdown Larry will have us all living off of government before you know it..🤦🏽‍♂️<br> :date: __2020-11-17 09:48:34__